Antiquities and Monuments Office | Brand Hong Kong - Asia's world city

 (vi) arranging adaptive reuse of suitable historical buildings; and

-(vii) fostering publicity awareness of Hong Kong's heritage through education and publicity programmes such as exhibitions, lectures, tours, workshops and setting up of heritage trails, etc.
+(vii) fostering public awareness of Hong Kong's heritage through education and publicity programmes such as exhibitions, lectures, tours, workshops and setting up of heritage trails, etc.

 End of page